-A reconstruction of a once-treasured, long-lost elixir, adapted from recipes created by Savoy Stomp and Colonel Tiki’s Drinks.
-Do seek out orange blossom honey as the sweetening agent, as its light floral fragrance enhances the nectar-like aroma of the finished liqueur.
-Carefully peel the fruit to avoid as much white pitch as possible.
+A reconstruction of a once-treasured, long-lost elixir that centers on the grapefruit-like pomelo citrus fruit, adapted from recipes such as the one created by Colonel Tiki’s Drinks.
+(Read more in Ah, the Forbidden Fruit.)Do seek out orange blossom honey as the sweetening agent, as its light floral fragrance enhances the nectar-like aroma of the finished liqueur.
+Carefully peel the fruit to avoid as much white pith as possible.

-2 pomelos, rind of 2 and juice of 1
+- 2 pomelos, rind of 2 and juice of 1

-3 oranges, rind of 2 and juice of 1 (we used blood oranges)
+- 3 oranges, rind of 2 and juice of 1 (we used blood oranges)

 - 1 lemon, rind and juice

 - 1 vanilla pod, split lengthwise

 - 1 cinnamon stick, crushed